patrickroocks/listcompr/README.md

 ### Tiny examples

 We show the basic functionality to compose lists, vectors and data frames.
-The first argument for each generator function (`gen.list`, `gen.vector`, and `gen.data.frame`) is a base expression, and the other arguments are variable ranges and conditions.
+The first argument for each generator function (`gen.list`, `gen.vector`, `gen.data.frame`, and `gen.matrix`) is a base expression, and the other arguments are variable ranges and conditions.

 First, we want to get a vector of all numbers in `1:10` which can be divided by 3 or 4: